cyprox972/customer_service_bot/readme.md

+# Customer Service Bot
-Customer Service Bot was a project for my Python 3 course through Codecademy.
+Customer Service Bot is part of the Python3 Codeacademy course.
+Originally it was developed in a Jupyter Notebook.